numfocus/DISCOVER-Cookbook/DISCOVER/06_childcare.md

    - Based on our research, grants to cover childcare costs seem to be more popular with attendees.
 (On-site childcare services can be costly for attendees because of additional travel costs for bringing children along.)
       - You might survey your participants to determine their preference for grants vs. on-site childcare services.
       - Be sure to consider issues like whether grant recipients will need to submit an invoice or receipt from someone (the childcare provider) with a Tax ID.
   - For those who do bring kids to the event/conference:
       - Provide cost-free access to the conference center/venue for caregivers/babysitters.
-This allows caregivers to come to the conference for e.g. infant hand-offs (for nursing, for example) as opposed to parents losing additional time walking back to hotel rooms.
+        - This allows caregivers to come to the conference for e.g. infant hand-offs (for nursing, for example) as opposed to parents losing additional time walking back to hotel rooms.

 ## On-Site Services

 - There are companies that provide childcare at conferences.
-While NumFOCUS makes no specific endorsements, we did find these companies in our research who are providing event-based childcare:
+While NumFOCUS makes no specific endorsements, we did find these companies in our research who are providing event-based childcare in the US:
    - [Corporate Kids Events](https://conferencechildcare.com/)
    - [Kiddie Corp](http://www.kiddiecorp.com/)
    - [UrbanSitter](https://www.urbansitter.com/) provides a platform for finding babysitters. (*This link is only accessible within the United States*)